NLnetLabs/unbound-manual/source/topics/filtering/tags-views.rst

 Now that Unbound is aware of the existing tags, it is possible to start using them.

-The :ref:`access-control-tag:<unbound.conf.access-control-tag>` element is used to specify the tag to use for client source address.
+The :ref:`access-control-tag<unbound.conf.access-control-tag>` element is used to specify the tag to use for client source address.
-Alternatively, the :ref:`interface-tag:<unbound.conf.interface-tag>` element is used to specify the tag to use for clients on a specific listening interface.
+Alternatively, the :ref:`interface-tag<unbound.conf.interface-tag>` element is used to specify the tag to use for clients on a specific listening interface.
 You can add multiple tags to these elements: